dpharris/OlcbRefresh/README.md

 ## More about OpenLCB/LCC - what is it?

 OpenLCB/LCC is a set of heirarchical protocols to **let nodes talk to each other**.
+For more information on OpenLCB, see: [OpenLCB.org](http://openlcb.org) For protocol descriptions, see: [Adopted LCC Documents](http://openlcb.org/openlcb-and-lcc-documents/layout-command-control-lcc/)

 These protocols consist of:
  - **Systems/Application Messaging**<br>
     These are the 'workhorse' messages on which most applications will be built, they are useful for sytems-messaging as well, and for building further systems-protocols.
-   - PCE - Event Messages
+   - PCE - Produver/Consumer Event Messages
      - These are *unaddressed* EventID messages.
      - They implement *Producer/Consumer Events* (64-bit)
      - EventIDs are globally unique 64-bit numbers.